viniciuschiele/central/README.rst

 - Python >= 2.7 or >= 3.4

-configd has no external dependencies outside of the Python standard library.
+Central has no external dependencies outside of the Python standard library.

 Roadmap
 ==========
 - Add documentation
 - Add support for reload on change to file configuration
+- Add possibility to customize composition
 - Add Cassandra as a configuration source
 - Add Database as a configuration source
 - Add DynamoDB as a configuration source